 - Identify Alternatives: List all possible alternatives your customers might consider, including direct competitors and indirect solutions.
-For instance, a SaaS productivity tool competes with other software and traditional methods like manual tracking.
+For instance, a SaaS productivity tool competes with other software and traditional methods like manual tracking using pen and paper.

 - Understand the Choice: Dive into why customers might choose these alternatives.
 Conduct surveys, interviews, or market research to gather insights.